Jarred Kelenic Player Props: Mariners vs. Twins

 Jarred Kelenic At The Plate

-- Kelenic has an RBI in 34 of 87 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Kelenic has driven in a run in 35 games this year (39.8%), including eight games with more than one RBI (9.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In 35.6% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (9.2%).
+- He has scored a run in 32 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.